PythonOT/POT/docs/source/quickstart.rst

 """""""""""""""""""""""""

 A very interesting aspect of OT problem is the OT mapping in itself.
-When compting optimal transport between discrete distributions one output is the OT matrix that will provide you with correspondences between the samples in each distributions.
+When computing optimal transport between discrete distributions one output is the OT matrix that will provide you with correspondences between the samples in each distributions.

 This correspondence is estimated with respect to the OT criterion and is found in a non-supervised way, which makes it very interesting on problems of transfer between datasets.
-It has been used  to perform `color transfer between images <https://arxiv.org/pdf/1307.5551.pdf>`_ or in the context of
-`domain adaptation <https://arxiv.org/pdf/1507.00504.pdf>`_.
+It has been used to perform
+`color transfer between images <https://arxiv.org/pdf/1307.5551.pdf>`_ or in the context of `domain adaptation <https://arxiv.org/pdf/1507.00504.pdf>`_.
 More recent applications include the use of extension of OT (Gromov-Wasserstein) to find correspondences between languages in `word embeddings
 <https://arxiv.org/pdf/1809.00013.pdf>`_.